uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 4B.
 Gameplay Genre

-Definition: "The overall nature of . . . interactivity" appearing in the gameplay footage "based on [the platform edition's] objectives, types of rules, distinctive characteristics, modes of action, and manners of gameplay" (Lee et al. 2024)
+Definition: "The overall nature of . . . interactivity" in the gameplay footage "based on [the platform edition's] objectives, types of rules, distinctive characteristics, modes of action, and manners of gameplay" (Lee et al., "VGMS 4.2," 2024)

 Note: "Traditional" in the controlled vocabulary below denotes "games based on mechanics that exist in the real world and can be played in a physical setting."
 They include board, card, exercise, gambling, game show, maze, pinball, and trivia games (Lee et al., "Controlled Vocabulary for Genre," 2024).

 <details>
-<summary><i>controlled vocabulary</i> (adapted from Poff and Atari 2025 and Lee et al., "Controlled Vocabulary for Genre," 2024) [R][+]</summary>
+<summary><i>controlled vocabulary</i> (mostly adapted from Poff and Atari 2025 and Lee et al., "Controlled Vocabulary for Genre," 2024) [R][+]</summary>
 <ul>
 <li>Action</li>
 <li>Adventure</li>